cjacker/opensource-toolchain-ch32v/README.md

 - run `lsusb`, you will find something like '4348:55e0 WinChipHead'.

-After enter ISP mode, take above blink example as demo (change the LED port according to your board), the programming process as below:
+After enter ISP mode, you can program the target board as:

 ```
 sudo wchisp flash build/ch32v.bin